cy3021561/Breakout-A3C/README.md

 ## Overview

+A course project developed for the Udemy course "Artificial Intelligence A-Z™ 2023: Build an AI with ChatGPT4 ."
 This project focuses on training an AI agent to play the game of Breakout using the Asynchronous Advantage Actor-Critic (A3C) algorithm.
 A3C is a powerful deep reinforcement learning algorithm that combines the benefits of Actor-Critic methods with asynchronous training.
 By employing Long Short-Term Memory (LSTM) networks, the AI agent learns to effectively play Breakout, achieving high scores and demonstrating its proficiency in the game.

 ## Project Plan